DEFRA/hapi-govuk-question-page/README.md

 It is based on the original work for the [digital-form-builder](https://github.com/DEFRA/digital-form-builder).

+The [API documentation](API.md) contains details of how to configure the plugin.

 ## Prerequisites

 This plugin is for use inside a Hapi digital application.
 To use it, you will need to create an application